jamila59/Week2/README.md

 | **User inputs get changed to Upper** | Input: word | Output: "WORD" |
 | **Program check for how many times to word appears** | Input: word | Output: the word: "Word" appears twice  in the sentence |
 | **Program checks for full word matches only** | Input: word "cat" and sentence "I'm walking to the cathedral."| Output: "cat" not found|

+**I chose these input values because they are repetitive and they demonstrate the simplest way to test the behaviour the specs cover.**